Find books, music, videos in the Grinnell College Libraries.

 Indexes the international serials literature in political science and its complementary fields, including international relations, law, public policy, and public administration.

-1940-current.
-Indexes books and journals of philosophy: ethics, aesthetics, social and political philosophy, epistemology, and metaphysic logic, philosophy of law, religion, science, history, education, and language.
+1940-present.
+Indexes books and journals in all areas of philosophy, including aesthetics, epistemology, ethics, logic, metaphysics, social & political philosophy, and the philosophy of education, history, language, law, religion, and science.

-Indexes the scholarly literature on all subjects (especially humanities and social sciences) pertaining to East, Southeast, and South Asia published worldwide.
+1971-present.
+An online index of scholarly literature on all subjects (especially humanities and the social sciences) pertaining to East, Southeast, and South Asia.

 Covers film and television theory, preservation and restoration, writing, production, cinematography, technical aspects, and reviews.
 Includes full text of more than 90 journals and indexing for more than 600 publications.

-A digital collection of over 3,300 full-text titles offered by American Council of Learned Societies (ACLS) in collaboration with 20 learned societies and over 100 contributing publishers.
+Digital collection of over 3,300 full-text titles offered by the American Council of Learned Societies (ACLS) in collaboration with 20 academic societies and over 100 contributing publishers.

 Books, media, Web sites, databases, art work, and more.